jrandj/redhat/README.md

         {% endif %}
         ```

-    * The `inventory_hostname` variable contains the host as configured as configured in your inventory, as an alternative to `ansible_hostname` when fact-gathering is disabled.
+    * The `inventory_hostname` variable contains the host as configured as configured in your inventory, as an alternative to `ansible_hostname` when fact-gathering is disabled (`gather_facts: no`).
 You can also use `inventory_hostname_short` which contains the part up to the first period.

     * The `ansible_play_hosts` is the list of all hosts still active in the current play.